ukparliament/weeknotes.data-search/19/index.md

 ### Data platform

-[Alex](https://twitter.com/alexedwardh) wrote a couple of scripts to aid the task of manually processing missing Oral or Written Parliamentary Questions.
-Currently a lot of questions aren't being automatically processed due to a date issue within the question files.
-After having some issues at first, [Samu](https://twitter.com/langsamu) helped to make the code more functional, and after a (nearly) complete rewrite the scripts were ready for every-day use.

-The first script works by scraping our public [Oral](https://publications.parliament.uk/pa/cm/cmfutoral/futoral.htm) and [Written](http://www.parliament.uk/business/publications/written-questions-answers-statements/written-questions-answers/?page=1&max=100) data sources to find the relevant UINs for a specific date.
-These UINs are then sent in JSON form with some other identifying data to [MyJSON.com](http://myjson.com/) (a public JSON store + API).
-The second script then accesses this JSON data and compares the UIN values against those in the private RDF feed.
-It then automatically downloads and renames the missing RDF files, ready for processing.

 [Jianhan](https://twitter.com/jianhanzhu) continued working on the [OData](http://www.odata.org/) service which now supports most of OData query options.

 [Raphael](https://twitter.com/raphaelleung) continued with the [Berlin SPARQL benchmark tests](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/).
 He contacted the triplestore vendor to confirm some behaviour that was causing issues in the test.